Fascinating exhibits on display in the Life Court of Kelvingrove Art Gallery and Museum

 The pedestrianised Sauchiehall Street, Buchanan Street and Argyle Street are together dubbed the ‘Style Mile’ and pack in just about everything you could want from high street to exclusive shopping.
 The Buchanan Quarter includes many of Scotland's flagship stores and there over 90 shops in the Buchanan Galleries alone.

 Browse the independent boutiques and weekend craft markets of Glasgow's West End and Merchant City for unique art pieces, vintage clothing and ideal gifts to return home with.

 The city’s cultural streak continues with its busy events calendar.
 Glasgow is the host of many exciting events and festivals starting with the Scottish music fusion of Celtic Connections in January.

-In 2014 Glasgow will be the place to be, as it hosts the XX Commonwealth Games and the accompanying Festival 2014, as well as many Homecoming Scotland events.
+In 2014 Glasgow will host many Homecoming Scotland events.
 Homecoming is a country-wide celebration of all things Scottish and will include a range of excellent events and things to do throughout the year.